-You may also purchase additional resources or even create your own custom resources.
-To create page definitions and form definitions, you can purchase the Page Printer Formatting Aid (PPFA) for Windows, which is an optional feature of Infoprint Manager for Windows.
+You can also purchase additional resources or even create your own custom resources.
+To create page definitions and form definitions, you can purchase the Page Printer Formatting Aid (PPFA) for Windows, which is an optional feature of InfoPrint Manager for Windows.
+Table 5 on page 47 lists the separately orderable features that are available with InfoPrint Manager for Windows.

-Note: The DPF function of Infoprint Manager uses IPDS resources, not AFP resources.
+Note: The DPF function of InfoPrint Manager uses IPDS resources, not AFP resources.
 As a result, DPF resources can only be used with jobs that are submitted using DPF.
 However, AFP versions of those resources should exist on your host system.
-If you need to use the DPF resources with a different job submission method (such as MVS Download), you can transfer the AFP versions from the host to your Infoprint Manager server.
+If you need to use the DPF resources with a different job submission method (such as MVS Download), you can transfer the AFP versions from the host to your InfoPrint Manager server.

-Infoprint Manager provides several methods for accessing AFP resources.
-If the only AFP resources available are those that shipped with Infoprint Manager, they are accessed automatically when a job needs them.
+InfoPrint Manager provides several methods for accessing AFP resources.
+If the only AFP resources available are those that shipped with InfoPrint Manager, they are accessed automatically when a job needs them.
 If, however, you are using other AFP resources, you must specify the location of these resources.
 There are also ways to specify resource locations through job submission parameters and environment variables.
 Finally, each document within a job can specify the path to each of the AFP resource types it requires.
-You may elect to handle these specifications with a default document associated with a logical destination.
+You can elect to handle these specifications with a default document associated with a logical destination.

-Important: Do not store custom AFP resources in the same directory with the AFP resources included with Infoprint Manager.
-If you ever need to reinstall or update Infoprint Manager, your custom resource files could be corrupted or deleted.
+Important: Do not store custom AFP resources in the same directory with the AFP resources included with InfoPrint Manager.
+If you ever need to reinstall or update InfoPrint Manager, your custom resource files could be corrupted or deleted.